Yuanping919/ORIE4741/Project Proposal.md

 # We have changed our topic and the latest update is on the mid term report
+# Old proposal below

-# The Relationship between TED spread and volatility
+## The Relationship between TED spread and volatility
 ## Background

 In finance, the TED spread is the difference between the three-month Treasury bill and the three-month LIBOR (London Interbank Offer Rate) based in US dollars.